Sara Reed, MS, LMFT

 Chief Executive Officer/Founder

-Sara Reed is the CEO of Mind's iHealth Solutions and a Licensed Marriage and Family Therapist.
+Sara Reed is the Creative Executive of Mind's iHealth Solutions and a Licensed Marriage and Family Therapist.
 She trains and supervises clinicians in providing culturally responsible mental health treatment.
 Sara's prior research work includes participating as a Study Therapist on the Psilocybin-Assisted Therapy research study for Major Depression at Yale University.
-Before joining the research team at Yale, Sara was the first Black therapist to provide MDMA-assisted psychotherapy in a clinical trial for the Multidisciplinary Association for Psychedelic Studies (MAPS) Phase 2 MDMA Clinical Study of Post-Traumatic Stress Disorder (PTSD) at the University of Connecticut Health Center.
+Before joining the research team at Yale, Sara was the first Black therapist to provide MDMA-assisted psychotherapy in a clinical trial for the Multidisciplinary Association for Psychedelic Studies (MAPS) Phase 2 MDMA Clinical Study of Post-Traumatic Stress Disorder (PTSD).
 Sara adamantly works to advance health equity and address mental health disparities among many underserved groups through community-based initiatives.
 As a socially minded therapist, Sara continuously works to expand culturally sensitive practices within her work and within the literature of the mental health field.

 Joiner, W. (2020, September 28).
 If psychedelics are going mainstream will they be accessible to everyone?
 The Independent.